 Dr. Callie Torres on ABC's "Grey's Anatomy"

 Tony Award© winner Sara Ramirez is known to viewers as orthopedic surgeon Dr. Callie Torres on ABC's top-rated television drama, "Grey's Anatomy."
-The show's ninth season will begin in Fall 2012.
 In Spring 2011, Ramirez captured a whole new audience when she performed the most prominent songs on the special music event episode of "Grey's Anatomy."
 The songs she sang are available on iTunes, as is her own EP which launched March 27, 2011, topping the iTunes overall chart within the first week of release.

 In 2011 Ramirez was nominated for an NAACP Image Award for Outstanding Actress in a Drama Series.
 The cast of "Grey's Anatomy" received a Golden Globe Award for Best Television Series -- Drama (2007), a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series (2007), a Producers Guild Award for Best Episodic Television Drama (2007) and a People's Choice Award for Favorite Television Dramatic Series (2007).